Miner Vale says value of Samarco settlement not open to renegotiation

-SAO PAULO, July 12 (Reuters) - Brazilian iron ore miner Vale SA (VALE3.SA) said on Monday in a securities filing that the compensation value for "not repairable damage" stemming from a dam collapse in 2015 has already been set and is not subject to renegotiation.
+SAO PAULO (Reuters) - Brazilian iron ore miner Vale SA said on Monday in a securities filing that the compensation value for “not repairable damage” stemming from a dam collapse in 2015 has already been set and is not subject to renegotiation.

 The settlement relates to a dam collapse at the Samarco iron ore mine near the town of Mariana in the Brazilian state of Minas Gerais - widely regarded as the country’s largest ever environmental disaster.
 It released enough thick red sludge to fill about 12,000 Olympic swimming pools, flattened an entire village, killed 19 people and left hundreds homeless.

-The Samarco mine is a joint venture between Vale and BHP Group (BHP.AX).
+The Samarco mine is a joint venture between Vale and BHP Group.

 The lead prosecutor had declined to say how much more they were looking for, but referenced a benchmark of 155 billion reais - a figure based on a previous lawsuit relating to the disaster.